Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ## Returning User Goals
 ### As a Returning user, I want them to be able to find the type of product and then find exactly what they want and then they want to easily be able to buy items quickly.
 ### The returning user is able to log in and to see and review their account profile.
-### The returning user should be able to review their purchase history and account details as required.
+### The returning user should be able to review their purchase history and account details as required, and amend the account details if need.
 ### The products should be displayed easily and sorting various types of product must be easy, they should be able to sort via price rating or alphabetically as required, allowing for differing users as not all people think in the same way, offering differing way to view products is essential to making their experience of the site a pleasant one and one they want to keep on doing.
+### The amount they have spent should be clearly displayed and any discounts on postage should be clearly shown.
+## User Goals
+### Regardless of the type of user some of the goals will be the same, users will

 # Design / Features
 ## The site has been designed allow users to see hardware items for sale and to navigate to the required item quickly and easily.